Kingston Tree Commission

 |Suzanne Cahill, Planning Director*

 ||At Pleasure of Mayor - Non voting member

 ||Common Council Liaison - Non voting member

 Tree Inventories - In 2018, with a grant through the DEC Urban and Community Forestry program, City of Kingston contracted with ArborPro, Inc. to conduct a tree inventory of the City's street trees and park trees and to complete a management plan.
 These inventories will be used as a tool by the tree commission when reviewing tree removal and pruning permits, as well as, identifying locations for future tree plantings.
-For more information please see Inventory Summary Report, Street Tree Inventory Summary Report, Park Tree Inventory Summary Report.
+For more information please see Inventory Summary Report, Street Tree Inventory Summary Report, Park Tree Inventory Summary Report, Management Plan.

 Tree Removal Maintenance Project - After completion of the tree inventory and the management plan, the City of Kingston applied for and received funds under the DEC Urban and Community Forestry Programs to conduct a tree maintenance project. $50,000 in grant funding was awarded with a 20% match provided by the City of Kingston and the Memorial Tree Fund.
 These funds allowed for the removal of 82 failing trees many of which were identified in the inventory as being "Priority 1 Removal".
 The designation of "Priority 1 Removal" was given to trees that are "unable to be effectively or practically treated, pose an elevated risk of failure, and/or can be seen as a danger to persons or property."
 To complete the tree work, the City bid the project and awarded the contract to the low bidder LW Tree Service.
 Work was completed in the spring of 2020.